Introducing the Best Survey: 5 Point Scale

 First and foremost, the 5 points Likert scale is a versatile tool used in several settings.
 Five point rating scales are perfect for polls, surveys, and questionnaires because it helps to reduce bias and allows for more accurate responses.

-Likert scale questions target customer satisfaction, employee morale, product/service quality, etc.
+Likert scale questions target customer satisfaction, employee satisfaction levels, product/service quality, etc.

 Five points Likert scale questions are perfect for those instances when you want to get a quick reading of the respondent’s opinion.